docker/docs/develop/develop-images/dockerfile_best-practices.md

 > **Note**
 >
-> When building an image using a remote Git repository as build context, Docker
+> When building an image using a remote Git repository as the build context, Docker
 > performs a `git clone` of the repository on the local machine, and sends
-> those files as build context to the daemon.
+> those files as the build context to the daemon.
 This feature requires you to
 > install Git on the host where you run the `docker build` command.

 ### Exclude with .dockerignore